-Once you are registered for a term, you will receive an email from the Cashier's Office containing instructions for viewing your charges and completing Financial Settlement.
+Once you are registered for a term, you will receive an email from Student Financial Accounts containing instructions for viewing your charges and completing Financial Settlement.
 Financial Settlement is the final phase of registration each term you attend Baylor.
 Baylor University has included a Financial Responsibility Agreement as part of the financial settlement process.

 Once your charges are available for the term, you must complete the following two steps:

 Verify financial aid and/or loans are properly reflected on your student account.
 If necessary, review the Online Student Financial Aid Checklist and contact the Student Financial Aid office with any questions.

 To make the process of paying for your Baylor education more manageable, you have the option to enroll in a Payment Plan.
 Plan enrollment is required each term in which you participate in the Payment Plan.
 For more detailed information on Baylor's Payment Plan, click here.

 Adding an Authorized User in the E-Bill System is a student’s written consent that an individual may view account information, make payments on their behalf, and communicate with Student Financial Services regarding their student account.
 More information about Authorized Users can be found here.